Apply HERE for the American Heritage Scholarship

-GIVE to the AMERICAN HERITAGE SCHOLARSHIP: Click HERE if you would like to be a part of this great program and donate toward the 2022 scholarships!
+GIVE to the AMERICAN HERITAGE SCHOLARSHIP: be a part of this great program and donate toward the 2022 scholarships!

 The impact of the American Heritage Scholarship continues on in the lives of our past winners.
 Let’s take a look at how previous year’s winners are doing!

 I attend SUNY Buffalo full time and major in Social Sciences.
 It is going well and my GPA is currently 3.834.

 Building relationships with my church family in Buffalo, I’ve found some of the kindest and most interesting people I have met in my life.
 I made sure that I studied the Word, tried to make sure I exercised as well, and I did my best to complete my work, asking God for strength.
 I often left campus Friday nights so I could focus on God more and I had family worship over the phone with my parents.
 I mainly used my freedom to enjoy time with my church family, studying or eating with friends on campus in hopes of introducing them to Christ.
 The Lord has made me humbler and yet more determined to persevere in serving Him and showing forth His glory.

 Make friends for Jesus.
 Seek some lost soul to win.
 Pray earnestly and often.
 Keep your times with God for prayer and personal Bible study.
 Do good with His help.
 Do everything you can to hasten His coming.
 Stay focused on Jesus.
 Do not get distracted by the deceptions of Satan and the allurements of the world.
 Each moment give thanks.

 After receiving the scholarship, I attended SUNY Geneseo, where I majored in Political Science.
 After moving away from my close-knit family, to a small community where it was cold and people stayed indoors most of the time, freshman year was a challenge.
 When I joined activities, my life became more balanced, and I made some very good friends.